stackforge/fuel-docs/plugindocs/fuel-plugin-sdk-guide/create-plugin/plugin-settings/add-settings.rst

    glanced = hiera.lookup 'glance', {} , {}, nil, :hash
    nodes_array = hiera.lookup 'nodes', [], {}, nil, :array

-Use :command:`hiera <plugin name>' to verify all of the plugin settings from the shell prompt on a target node:
+Use :command:`hiera <plugin name>` to verify all of the plugin settings from the shell prompt on a target node:

 .. code-block:: console